Book a call with admissions

 Schedule Your No Obligation Informational Session Today

 Neuro Wellness Spa is ready to answer all your questions with a trusted, certified, and accredited team to help you understand the process, risks, and rewards of TMS therapy.
-Neuro Wellness Spa is also in-network with most major insurance companies.
+Neuro Wellness Spa is also in-network with most major insurance companies and provides other mental health treatments including psychiatric medication management through in-person and online psychiatry as well as psychotherapy utilizing a wide range of effective modalities to treat the underlying causes of mental health issues and help you learn effective coping mechanisms.
+Call us today to find out if TMS is right for you.
+Our care team will create a customized treatment plan for you based on your unique needs.

 • • Get in touch • •